stephen-bunn/torvend/docs/source/usage.rst

 =====

 Using Torvend in your own applications is *really* simple and straightforward.
-I've removed most of the complexity by provided a :class:`~torvend.client.Client` object which performs the torrent searching task optimally right out of the box.
+I've removed most of the complexity by provided a :class:`~torvend.client.TorvendClient` object which performs the torrent searching task optimally right out of the box.

 .. _usage-basic-initialization: